 - Conduct a flow check when the BHA is into the casing shoe.

-- Conduct a flow check prior to pulling the BHA through the Blow Out Preventers stack.
+- Conduct a flow check before pulling the BHA through the Blow Out Preventers stack.

 If the hole does not take the correct amount of fluid at any stage in the trip, a flow check should be carried out.
 If the flow check indicates no flow and the cause of the discrepancy cannot be accounted for at the surface, the string should be returned to the bottom while paying particular attention to displacement volumes.
 After circulating bottoms up, it may be necessary to increase the mud weight before restarting the trip out of the hole.
 If the flow check is positive, the well should be shut-in procedures according to the procedure indicated in the standing orders.
 Subsequent action will be dependent upon the conditions at the rig site.